-To configure the port to be used by the vendor service, add port=your_number to the end of the DAEMON line in the top of the license file (see example blow) and restart the license server service either using the buttons provided in the graphically MSC.Licensing Utility (LMTOOLS) on the Start/Stop/Reread tab or using the means provided in the service control of your operating system.
+To configure the port to be used by the vendor service, add port=your_number to the end of the DAEMON line in the top of the license file (see example blow) and restart the license server service either using the buttons provided in the graphically MSC Licensing Utility (LMTOOLS) on the Start/Stop/Reread tab or using the means provided in the service control of your operating system.

 The port to be used by the main service is given as last argument in the SERVER line in the top of the license file, thus it can be reviewed and changed there.
+Please see Appendix B for how to open ports on a firewall.